hicapacity/hicapacity-site/_posts/2013-10-02-conductive-paint.markdown

 author: Julie Ann Sakuda
 categories: ['Event']
 image: i.imgur.com/kUt16oF.jpg
-description: Learn about simple circuits using conductive paint!
+description: Interested in learning about simple circuits?
+Enjoy making things light up?
+Join us for our conductive paint workshop!
 tags: [node, event]
 ---
 Interested in learning about simple circuits?
 Enjoy making things light up?
 Join us for our conductive paint workshop!

 This is a simple project where art meets electronics.
 We'll be decorating and designing paper houses and lighting them up using conductive paint!
 No wires or soldering involved here!